'Time to calm down': Hong Kong protests simmer ahead of local elections

 One student protester who escaped the police cordon around the university without being arrested said on Saturday he had not expected the elections to go ahead.

-“I don’t feel optimistic about the outcome at all,” he said.
+“I don’t feel optimistic about the outcome at all,” he said, predicting that the discontent will only escalate.
+“I cannot see the end in sight.”

 The city is under tight security as a record 1,104 people gear up to run for 452 district council seats in Sunday’s elections.